 This standard is applicable to annual reporting periods beginning on or after 1 January 2018.
 The standard replaces all existing revenue recognition accounting standards and interpretations.
 The core principle of the standard is that an entity will recognise revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 For goods, the performance obligation is satisfied when the customer obtains control of the goods.
-For services, the performance obligation is satisfied when the service has been provided, typically for promises to transfer services to customers.
+For services to customers.
 For performance obligations satisfied over time, an entity would select an appropriate measure of progress to determine how much revenue should be recognised as the performance obligation is satisfied.
 Sufficient quantitative and qualitative disclosures are required to enable users to understand the contracts with customers; the significant judgments made in applying the guidance to those contracts; and any assets recognised from the costs to obtain or fulfil a contract with a customer.